Solutions to the constant Yang-Baxter equation: additive charge conservation in three dimensions: Analysis of the generic representations ( / ).

 \subsection{Irreducible representation content of the generic solution $\rho_n$}

 The following analysis gives us an invariant, and thus a way to classify solutions $\R$ (or equivalently $R$).

-By construction, any $\R$ gives a representation of the braid group $B_n$ for each $n$.
-Thus in principle we can classify $R$-matrices according to the representation structure (the irrep content and so on) for each (and all) $n$.
+Thus in principle we can classify $R$-matrices according to the $B_n$-representation structure (the irrep content and so on) for each (and all) $n$.
 In general such an approach is very hard (due to the limits on knowledge of the braid groups $B_n$ and their representation theory).
 Certain properties can, however, make the problem more tractable.

 In our case call the representation $\rho_n$ (or just $\rho$ if no ambiguity arises, or to denote the monoidal functor from the braid category, as in \cite{MR}).
 Depending on the field we are working over, this might mean the rep with indeterminate parameters, or a generic point in parameter space (i.e. the rep variety or a point on that variety).